GeorgePanaretos/First-Android-App/README.md

 ## License :page_with_curl:

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

-## Contact :email:

-If you have any questions or need further assistance, feel free to contact the project owner at george.panaretos@example.com.

 🎉 Thank you for using the **First Android App** repository!
 We hope you find it helpful and informative.
 Happy coding! 🚀